 The NJDOT has partnered with the New Jersey Transportation Management Associations (TMAs) to administer a new statewide education and encouragement program using Safe Routes to School Federal SAFETEA-LU funds.
-The goal of the program is to educate and encourage more children to walk and bicycle to school.
-For more information about the program, please contact the TMA in your area:
+The goal of the program is to educate and encourage more children to walk and bike to school.
+For more information about the program, please contact the TMA in your area.

 NJDOT is pleased to announce the SRTS Design Assistance Program.
 This pilot program makes available consultant engineering services to assist Local Public Agencies (LPA’s) with the development of plans, specifications, and estimates (PS&E) for their SRTS projects.
 Recipients of NJDOT’s 2018 SRTS grants are eligible to participate in the program.
 The program was developed by NJDOT as part of the FHWA’s Every Day Counts initiative and is intended to shorten time, reduce costs, and improve quality in the delivery of NJDOT SRTS projects.

 NJDOT has established a pool of engineering design consultants through a quality-based selection process.
 This pool can aid LPAs in the project delivery process by reducing the time required to procure professional services, ensure the consultant selection process is compliant with federal Brooks Act requirements, and provides the LPA with NJDOT prequalified, cost basis approved designers to aid in the development of PS&E submissions for their eligible SRTS project.

 Information is available for the three firms in the current consultant pool: